JefGrailet/SAGE/Python/Isomorphism/README.md

 You can use the content of this folder in order to evaluate the isomorphism of graphs, i.e., evaluate how similar two graphs **of a same target network** are.
-The purpose of the provided scripts is to verify whether graphs of a same target network collected from different vantage points (and on different dates) share similarities or not.
-We are in particular interested by three metrics.
+The purpose of the provided scripts is to check to what extent graphs of a same target network collected from different vantage points (and on different dates) are similar.

+## Quantifiying similarities between two measurements

+To compare graphs, one can first compare the vertices, i.e., the neighborhoods discovered by `SAGE` in each snapshot (i.e., the data collected by `SAGE` for a single target network from a single vantage point).
+In the data, neighborhoods are typically identified by one or several router interfaces, with several router interfaces meaning the neighborhood was built with the help of alias resolution (e.g., if it's a convergence point in load-balanced paths).
+It is therefore possible to check if a neighborhood is present in two snapshots by checking if there exists one vertice in each snapshot identified by the same router interface(s).

+It's worth reminding that in some cases, `SAGE` cannot build a neighborhood on the basis of the last hops towards a set of subnets due to these last hops containing problematic hops such as anonymous interfaces.
+For such cases, `SAGE` relies on _best effort_ strategies to build neighborhoods, which are consequently named _best effort_ neighborhoods.
+It is still possible to compare labels of _best effort_ neighborhoods, though there are less likely to always appear in the same way depending on the vantage point.
+This is why it is recommended to quantify the ratio of common vertices in two snapshots (i.e., the total of vertices appearing in both snapshots w.r.t. to the total of vertices in the first snapshot) with and without _best effort_ neighborhoods.

+After quantifying the common vertices, it becomes possible to check whether the graphs in two snapshots provide comparable edges.
+I.e., if two snapshots feature neighborhoods/vertices identified by the router interfaces `u` and `v`, if the first snapshot contains an edge `u -> v`, then this edge should appear as well in the second snapshot.

+## Metrics

+The scripts and figures of this sub-repository use the following metrics.

+* **Redudant non-best effort neighborhoods ratio:** given two graphs (snapshots), this metric expresses how many neighborhoods (vertices), excluding _best effort_ neighborhoods, appear in both graphs, i.e., they are identified by the same router interfaces.
+This ratio is computed as the total of redundant vertices divided by the total of vertices found in the first graph.

+* **Redundant neighborhoods ratio:** this is the same metric as above, but including _best effort_ neighborhoods.
+This ratio is usually lower than the previous one due to _best effort_ neighborhoods being less likely to appear identically depending on the vantage points from where `SAGE` was run.

-* **Redundant edges ratio:** this metric expresses the amount of edges that exist in two given graphs with respect to the amount of edges that _can_ exist in both graphs, i.e., the vertices connected by an edge of the first graph also exist in the second graph.
-A high ratio of redundant edges mean that `SAGE` discovered the same links for all vertices that appears in both graphs despite the change of vantage point.
-A low ratio means that `SAGE` fails to recognize the same links despite that the target network is the same.
+* **Redundant edges ratio:** given two graphs (snapshots), this metric expresses the amount of edges that exist in both graphs with respect to the amount of edges that _can_ exist in both graphs, i.e., the vertices connected by an edge of the first graph also exist in the second graph.
+E.g., for an edge `u -> v` found in the first graph, `u` and `v` must also exist in the second graph to test whether the selected edge is redundant.

-* **Common vertices ratio:** this metric expresses how many vertices present in the first graph also appears in the second graph, with respect to the total amount of vertices that exist in the first graph.
-A high ratio means that `SAGE` could discover the same vertices despite the change of vantage point.

-* **Intersection of vertices:** when reviewing several graphs together (comparing the first graph of the bunch with all subsequent graphs), this metric expresses the ratio of vertices from the first graph that always reappear in the subsequent graphs.
-When compared with the common vertices ratio for each graph, this metric hints the amount of unique vertices that are discovered with each graph.
-A small intersection (expressed by a low ratio) with high common vertices ratios suggests that `SAGE` discovers consistently the same target network despite the change of vantage point, but gets a slightly different picture for each vantage point.
+* **Intersection of vertices:** given a set of graphs (snapshots) collected for a same target network but from different vantage points (and different dates), this metric expresses the ratio of vertices from the first graph that always reappear in the subsequent graphs.
+It is meant to evaluate how many neighborhoods from the first measurement always reappear in subsequent measurements despite the change of vantage point.

+## Scripts

 There are three scripts to review these metrics.

-* `CompareGraphs.py`: given a target Autonomous System (or AS) and a list of dates (provided in a text file), compares the graph obtained on the first date with each subsequent graph.
-The computed metrics are written in the console and plotted in a figure at the end.
+* `CompareGraphs.py`: given a target Autonomous System (or AS) and a list of dates (provided in a text file), compares the graph obtained on the first date with each graph computed on each subsequent date.
+The computed metrics are both written in the console and plotted in a PDF figure.

-* `CompareGraphPair.py`: given a target Autonomous System (or AS) and two dates in dd/mm/yyyy format, compares the two graphs produced on both dates to obtain the ratio of redundant edges and the ratio of common vertices.
+* `CompareGraphPair.py`: given a target Autonomous System (or AS) and two dates in dd/mm/yyyy format, compares the two graphs produced on both dates by computing the previously described metrics.
 In addition, this script also writes a detailed description of the redundant edges in the console.

 * `IsomorphismFigures.sh`: if provided with a list of Autonomous Systems (ASes) in text format as well as a list of dates (again in text format), this Shell script will run the Python script